 5) Extensible – the modern cloud approach is also all about being extensible and allowing communications to plug into different systems for end-user communications (e.g., adding VoIP to Google Apps, CRM systems, etc.)

 6) Greener – a service provider can be more environmentally friendly as power and cooling requirements (and associated costs) are eliminated in the service provider data center and more efficiently run in a shared space in the cloud

 So there is great value if costs are the same.
-However, the bottom line is that the cloud-based approach is about lower TCO: no CAPEX, lower and variable OPEX, plus other soft cost savings from automation, integration and ease of use.
-We see cost savings of up to 50% compared to legacy white label or softswitch models.
-And it will be lower and more agile than NFV on-premises approaches (psst, the cloud voice platform is hosted NFV for VoIP).
-And the cloud will need to be more cost effective as the voice revenue per seat comes under pressure from market forces.
+However, the bottom line is that the cloud-based approach is about lower TCO: no CAPEX, lower and variable OPEX, plus other soft cost savings from automation, integration, and ease of use.
+We see cost savings of up to 50% compared to legacy white label or softswitch models, and it will be more agile than NFV on-premises approaches.

 Want to read more?
 Check out our white paper!